lblod/delta-consumer-single-graph-maintainer/taskell.md

     * [x] Create a file to the file service
     * [x] Create triples about books and observe creation of sync files
     * [x] Observe synchronisation happening
+- Download and upload file
+    > The process of downloading a file and putting it in the correct place.
+    * [x] Use uuid to download file
+    * [x] Save file with same name/uuid in same place
+- Intercept file triples
+    > Find a good place for a filtering hook, store them, and process them at the right time.
+    * [x] Find filtering hook place
+    * [x] Store to separate temp graph
+    * [x] Find mechanism for periodic scan of file metadata
+    * [x] Define minimum requirement to download file
+    * [x] Download and store file (see other task)
+    * [x] Only when all metadata arrived -> store metadata triples in main graph (not to flip out indexers in the stack)
+    * [x] Remove file triples from temp graph
+- Removal of files
+    > Files also need to be removed when metadata is removed.
+    * [x] Find location when metadata is removed
+    * [x] Write metadata to temp removal graph
+    * [x] When minimum data received, remove physical file
+    * [x] Store deletes to ingest graph
+    * [x] Remove from temp removal graph
+- Better triple filtering on files
+    > Triples about files can be filtered based on their URI or on their predicates, but in most cases, file metadata is stored in a specific graph.
+We could use that graph as a means to filter triples.
+    * [x] CHECK graph information in delta files on consumer
+    * [x] CHECK  graph information with delta files sent to consumer
+    * [x] In consumer, filter file metadata based on graph
+    * [x] Graph URI in config